deleterium/SmartC/README.md

 To empower developers, allowing them to create complex and highly optimized smart contracts.

 ## Usage
+[Run on gitpages](https://deleterium.github.io/SmartC/stable/index.html) the latest stable version.
+Optionally run the development version at [Vercel](https://smart-c.vercel.app) or choose a previous compiler version at [https://deleterium.info/SmartC/](https://deleterium.info/SmartC/).
-[Run on gitpages](https://deleterium.github.io/SmartC/stable/index.html) latest stable version.
-Optionally download project to your computer and open file `index.html` of stable folder in your browser.
-After compiling, information to create the Smart Contract is presented and it is possible to deploy on your own local node.
-All versions released are avaliable at [https://deleterium.info/SmartC/](https://deleterium.info/SmartC/)
+After compiling, information to create the Smart Contract is presented and it is possible to deploy the contract on your own local node.

-## FAQ
+## Documentation / FAQ / Lessons
-Some information and explanation about the project for users that aren't programmers can be found on [Non-Technical FAQ](https://deleterium.github.io/SmartC/docs/Non-Technical-FAQ);
+Detailed technical information about the project can be found in compiler's page.

-## Documentation
-[Docs](https://deleterium.github.io/SmartC/docs/) are availabe with detailed technical information about the project.
+After opening the desired version, click the **Help** button.
+A window will open with all avaliable documentation for that specific release.
 Check also [SmartC playlist on Youtube](https://www.youtube.com/playlist?list=PLyu0NNtb1eg3Gcg2JCrOle8MjtuFPb-Gi), with videos for starting, simulating and deploying a smart contract.

 ## Changelog
 Find [here](https://deleterium.github.io/SmartC/CHANGELOG) major upgrades between releases.

 ## Support
 Did you like the project?
 Consider be owner of one SmartC NFT keyword.
-The smart contract is online at S-2Z65-L478-VKD4-386YY.
 More information on my [personal page](https://deleterium.info/NFT/).
-Check also other [commemorative](https://deleterium.github.io/SmartC/commemorative/) smart contracts.
-My address on signum: S-DKVF-VE8K-KUXB-DELET.
+Donations are received on my address on signum: S-DKVF-VE8K-KUXB-DELET.

 ## Social media
 Join [SmartC Compiler](https://discord.gg/pQHnBRYE5c) server in Discord to stay tuned for news or ask questions.